-The Plan has rebalancing triggers of +/-2.5% in place for its return-seeking and liability matching assets.
+The Plan has temporarily suspended rebalancing triggers for its return-seeking and liability matching assets, until a strategy review has been completed (planned for Q4 2022).
 The Trustee monitors the Plan's asset allocation on a monthly basis to determine if rebalancing is needed.
 Several times throughout the Plan year rebalancing was conducted to maintain alignment with the SAA.